rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 To illustrate the rules of ownership, we need a data type that is more complex than those we covered in the “Data Types” section of Chapter 3.
-The types covered previously are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
-But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.
+The types covered previously are of a known size, can be складd on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
+But we want to look at data that is складd on the heap and explore how Rust knows when to clean up that data, and the `String` type is a great example.

 We’ll concentrate on the parts of `String` that relate to ownership.
 These